BryceLohr/SublimeText4User/README.md

 1. `:bd` closes current buffer
 1. `:wq` saves current file and closes buffer
 1. `:e` edits a file
-1. `ZZ` saves and closes current file as a normal-mode command
 1. `gd` invokes Goto Definition on the word under the cursor
 1. *alt-up* and *alt-down* navigate build results instead of *F4*/*shift-F4*